mbrubake/mbrubake.github.io/_pages/cv.md

 {% include base_path %}

 Below is a (very) short summary of my CV.
-For full details, including a complete list of publications, talks and other details, please see my [full CV](cv.pdf).
+For more information, including a complete list of publications, talks and other details, please see my [full CV](../files/cv.pdf).

 Education
 ======